intel/trustauthority-client-for-python/README.md

 For more information on how to run the unit tests, see the [Unit Tests README](./test/README.md).

+## Code of Conduct and Contributing

+See the [Contributing](./CONTRIBUTING.md) file for more information on how to contribute to this project.
+This project follows the [Code of Conduct](./CODE_OF_CONDUCT.md).
 ## License

 This library is distributed under the BSD-style license found in the [LICENSE](./LICENSE)